 When you’re preparing to sit for the IGCSE Economics exam, it is important to first note the importance of this international qualification.
-Institutions throughout the world recognize this qualification as its the best preparation a student would face before their university level study and good IGCSE Economics notes certainly help.
+Institutions throughout the world recognize this qualification as the best preparation a student would face before their university-level study and good IGCSE Economics notes certainly help.

 IGCSE Economics requires you to pass an exam to demonstrate your proficiency.

-To obtain a good score it requires diligent study practices and constant revision on past paper materials.
+To obtain a good score requires diligent study practices and constant revision of past paper materials.

 You must be able to define basic economic problems, understand the allocation of resources, describe the functions of a producer, consumer and borrower in an economy, describe the role of the government in an economy, explain economic indicators and state the reasons some countries are classified as developing economies.